1. Home

 • Medication for osteoporosis

-Read the Label to be Aware of Extra Ingredients
+Read the Label to Be Aware of Extra Ingredients

 If you have made the decision to try a calcium supplement, make sure that the product you purchase does not contain magnesium.
 Magnesium carries a possible side effect of diarrhea, which is the last thing you need.
 If you are taking calcium for bone strength, you can and should continue to take a calcium supplement that contains vitamin D, which helps with absorption.